Medieval (film): Plot

+Aware that his men are walking into a trap, Žižka decides to rally the peasants to save Katherine and reaches the castle.
+Katherine is taken to Wenceslaus's hunting castle and Žižka's men are immediately ambushed by Tovak's soldiers. Žižka's men are killed and Jan utilized Wenceslaus's pet lion to cover their flight.

-Torak gets the upper hand but Katherine throws herself off the castle wall to the river to save Žižka. Žižka jumps after her while pulling Torak with him.
-He kills Torak while underwater and brings Katherine to the riverbank.
-She gives him her ring after they kiss and she dies. Žižka brings her body to his men.
+Žižka soon faces off against Torak, while the peasants and his men clash.
+During the fight, Jaroslav is knocked over the castle wall and rolls into the river but survives.
+Torak gains the upper and gives Žižka an ultimatum to join him or die hand but Katherine throws herself off the castle wall to the river to save Žižka.
+Jan jumps after her while pulling Torak with him.
+He bashes Torak's head to death with a rock while underwater and brings Katherine to the riverbank.
+She gives him her ring after they kiss and she dies. Žižka brings her body to the rebels.

 An epilogue states that Sigismund became king of Bohemia after his brother's death but the people revolted against him.
-Sigismund then orchestrated crusades to Bohemia while Žižka led outnumbered peasants.
+Sigismund, declaring them heretics, orchestrated crusades to Bohemia while Žižka led outnumbered peasants.
 The film ends during the Hussite Wars with Žižka leading a Hussite army in wagon fort facing a large army.
-It is shown that he is still keeping Katherine's ring.
+It is shown that he is still keeping Katherine's ring. Žižka was described as one of the greatest military tacticians of all time and never lost a fight.
+The film was dedicated to those who fight for freedom.